 HERE’S WHY IT SHOULDN’T WORK

-Let’s take the same principle to the extreme.
+Let’s take the same principle the Monty Hall Problem is based on to the extreme.

 What if you had to choose from 100 doors?
 After you make your choice, Monty opens 98 of the remaining 99 doors to reveal 98 goats.
 According to statistics, you now have a 99% chance of winning by switching doors — virtually a sure thing.

 But how could this be?
 Human reason rebels against the logic of raising your odds merely by eliminating incorrect choices.
 If I have two doors to choose between, how can the odds possibly be 99-to-one?
 Obviously, this is a statistical fiction that has no bearing on the real world.

 If you doubt that switching doors really does improve your odds, you can check your skepticism at the door.
 It’s been tested and proven.
 And it’s true.